shakfu/sk-engines/docs/engines/granular.md

 Granular is the engine the platform's knob/modifier grammar was designed around, so it uses the full surface (the modifier columns in the [README routing table](README.md#knobs-how-a-physical-control-reaches-an-engine)): the direct knobs (Size/Pos/Speed/Mix/Env), the Flux/Grit FX-pad layers, the Alt layer (Feedback, PolySlice, mod sync), and the tap-hold layer (Tempo, KeyInterval, ClickMix, Pan).
 Pads drive record / play / reverse / sequencer-arm / FX, and MIDI notes trigger pitched grains.
 The mode/route switches go through `set_config`.

-For the exhaustive control reference, the device's user manual is the authority (see the project `spotykach-manual` notes); `docs/architecture.md` covers the platform/engine seam.
+For the exhaustive control reference, the device's user manual is the authority (see the project `spotykach-manual` notes); `docs/architecture.md` covers the platform/engine layer.

 ## Persistence